tig-foundation/tig-monorepo/docs/guides/anatomy.md

 ### What assurance does a licensee have that the licensed algorithm implementations do not infringe third party intellectual property rights ?**

 The TIG Inbound Game License secures license rights for TIG with scope that is sufficient to support onward licensing of a contributors IP under any of the downstream TIG licenses.
 With respect to code that is not the original work of a contributor the level of exposure to third party IP infringement is the same as it would be under the license under which it was contributed (e.g. MIT, BSD, Apache).
-For IP that is assigned to TIG in return for enhanced rewards any patent granted related to that IP will only be granted by an examiner if it is novel which would be a firm indication that it is an original invention.
+For IP that is assigned to TIG in return for advance rewards any patent granted related to that IP will only be granted by an examiner if it is novel which would be a firm indication that it is an original invention.

 ## TIG Open Data License